-On Saturday, September 22, 2018, we will hold our second competitive trail race at Brushy Hills, a 600 acre watershed tract on the outskirts of Lexington, Virginia in the heart of the Shenandoah Valley, is an ideal setting for a trail race.
+Brushy Hills Preserve, a 600 acre watershed tract on the outskirts of Lexington, Virginia in the heart of the Shenandoah Valley, is an ideal setting for a trail race.
 Brushy Hills is home to miles of trails, lovingly developed and maintained by the Friends of Brushy Hills, a group of volunteers affiliated with the Rockbridge Area Conservation Council (RACC).

 The race will serve as a fund raiser for the Friends of Brushy Hills and the Rockbridge County High School, Parry McClure High School, and Maury River Middle School track and field and cross-country teams.
 The groups will share equally in the race proceeds.
 In addition, participants are encouraged to bring canned goods and other non-perishable food items to donate on race day.

-We will offer two race distances, a challenging nine mile course with over 2000 feet of vertical gain and a 3-4 mile course with about 500 feet of climbing.
+We offer two race distances, a challenging nine mile course with over 2000 feet of vertical gain and a 3-4 mile course with about 500 feet of climbing.
 100 percent of both courses will be on the awesome single-track of Brushy Hills.

 Race Fees: 9 Miler - $45 early, $60 after June 30 4 Miler - $30 early, $45 after June 30